LyzetteJamias/CC103-FinalProject-CS1206-Team7/README.md

 ___

-- ## Iterative vs Recursive Comparison
+## 𐔌 . ⋮ Iterative vs Recursive Comparison .ᐟ ֹ ₊ ꒱

 BarelyOnTime uses **both** approaches — iteration for the core program flow and recursion as a deliberate feature for task display and counting.